ibm-cloud-docs/ContinuousDelivery/cd-satellite-tutorial.md

 * **Satellite Cluster group name:** The name of the cluster group that was created in {{site.data.keyword.satelliteshort}}.
 Your app is deployed to  this cluster group.

-* **Satellite cluster group namespace:** If the cluster namespace does not exist n the clusters within the cluster group, the toolchain creates it.
+* **Cluster namespace:** If the cluster namespace does not exist in the clusters within the cluster group, the toolchain creates it.

 ![Kubernetes secure app deployment target details for Rolling or Blue-Green](images/kub_setup_satellite_dep_target.png){: caption="Figure 7.
 Kubernetes secure app Rolling deployment target details" caption-side="bottom"}